StackVista/stackstate-docs/setup/installation/kubernetes_install/image_configuration.md

 ## Configuration

 {% hint style="info" %}
-* Starting from version 4.2 StackState server will not be part of the standard deployment, it has been superseded by several separate pods, using the same server image.
-* If the registry for an image can be configured with a specific value \(for example `stackstate.components.all.image.registry`\), it can also be overridden with the global value `global.imageRegistry`.
+If the registry for an image can be configured with a specific value \(for example `stackstate.components.all.image.registry`\), it can also be overridden with the global value `global.imageRegistry`.
 Some images \(from other sources\) do not support this and need to be configured seperately.
 {% endhint %}

 | Chart | Component | Image \(without tag\) | Value for registry \(can be overridden with `global.imageRegistry`\) | Value for repository | Value for tag |